 - Provided direct financial support to local and national organizations which support children’s causes

-- The REACH Concert Series- The mission of The REACH Concert Series is to provide a venue where the needs of children can be conveyed to a wide audience and where resources can be raised to support The REACH Foundation’s programs and to continue REACH’s mission of “Saving Lives…Changing Lives…Through Music!
-The REACH Concert Series made its premiere in August 2009 with a concert featuring Earth Wind and Fire and Little River Band
+- The REACH Concert Series provides a venue where the needs of children can be conveyed to a wide audience and where resources can be raised to support The REACH Foundation’s programs.
+The series made its premiere in August 2009 with a concert featuring Earth Wind and Fire and Little River Band

 - Partnered in 2012 with Football Hall of Famer Ahmad Rashad’s Celebrity Classic “New England’s Largest Celebrity Event”